ng-solutions-architecture/lotus-automation/README.md

 - Everything runs under a single user.
 Run the installer script as the non-root user under which you want Lotus to run.
 - Lotus-daemon, lotus-miner, boostd and booster-http are installed on a single machine.
 - Use Sealing-as-a-Service or add a sealing worker to your setup.

+## Prerequisites

 - You will need access to some FIL (unless you build for calibration testnet).
 - Have Ubuntu Server installed (headless) with NVIDIA-drivers and CUDA if you have an NVIDIA GPU.
 You will need a GPU for storage proving!
 Verify your drivers with the command `nvidia-smi`.
+- You will need 1 fixed internal IP for the services, 1 external IP and 2 external ports for public reachability.

 ## Getting started